mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - There is a practicality in terms of defining possible boundaries of what to analyse in depth.
 - There is a more frequent iteration present - usually a period of playtesting after each new pattern added.
-- This research with a practitioner focus, looks to identify emerging barriers to coprehensio, communication and practical barriers to implementing code structures.
-Thus a smaller unit that allows a large amount of granularity is useful. (compared to broad socilogical observations)
+- This research with a practitioner focus, looks to identify emerging barriers to comprehension, communication and practical barriers to implementing code structures.
+Thus a smaller unit that allows a large amount of granularity is useful. (compared to broader observations)
 - Each GDP can be seen as a project given an interpretation of project as the concrete implementation of a goal
 - That concreteness / implementation is particularly valid given the regular play-testing of creations often after each GDP is added in a peer environment.